ben-hill33/smart-files-refactor/README.md

 ## IMPORTANT

+Unfortunately this program is compatible only with macOS and Linux at the moment.
+Windows users stay tuned!

 We discovered while developing this project that macOS's security protocols will block access to cron trying to make changes but won't alert you.
 In order for smart-files to do its job, you need to give full disk access to cron.
 Please follow the instructions below

 For Mac ver.
 10.15.6 or greater: